aaronbell/Siilvik/README.md

-# Microsoft Selawik
+# Siilvik
-Selawik is an open source replacement for Segoe UI.
+Siilvik is a non-RFN version of Selawik, an open source replacement for Segoe UI.

 # Known open issues:
 * Selawik is missing kerning to match Segoe UI.